convisoappsec/conviso-docs/docs/general/user_management.md

 </div>

 The **Add a new** user modal will be shown.
-On the **E-mails** field, type the new user e-mail address (or choose an existing one, if you are changing an existing user access profile) and choose a Team wich the user will be assigned to on the drop-down list **Teams**.
+On the **E-mails** field, type the new user e-mail address (or choose an existing one, if you are changing an existing user access profile) and choose a Team which the user will be assigned to on the drop-down list **Teams**.
 Next, choose what kind of access will be granted to the user, by choosing one of the three radio buttons: **Company**, **Projects** or **Vulnerabilities** (details on the next section in this document).
 When done filling the form, click on the **Create** button to store the user access profile.
 An e-mail will be sent to the user, who must accept the invitation.

 <div style={{textAlign: 'center'}}>